JosipBaketaric/DDD-Arhitecture/README.md

 - use domain events for cross bounded context communication? how? how is it different from using interfaces? hangfire fro eventual consistency scenarios? event handlers outside of transaction through async jobs only?
 - example code of what goes to app service vs what goes to domain service
 - aggregate story - each method (or a small number of them) in it's own interface, than with implementation on class, instead of adding a method directly on a class, so we can end up with one class with many interface implementations.
 Than we only use the interface where we need, and could potentionally have a repository for each interface to just fill the part of the aggregate needed for that interface.
 Needs adidtional research, but sounds like we would still have a partially loadaded aggregate and enforcing invariants would be questionable right?
 - guids or int for id's?
-App code can generate guids and they are unique, so switching id's between entities failes, while int's take less space and are more readable
+App code can generate guids and they are unique, so switching id's between entities failes, while int's take less space and are more readable.
+Can Guid.NewGuid() be used in aggregate?
+- undescore for private class variables?